Stylok5/Project-1-Tetris/README.md

 ## Game Brief

 Out of the options we were given for this project, Tetris ranked as one of the highest in difficulty.
-For a first project it was quite intimidating, but I really wanted to test and improve my skills, but also learn how to research and figure out problems on my own or by using like stack overflow.
+For a first project it was quite intimidating, but I really wanted to test and improve my skills, but also learn how to research and figure out problems on my own or by using sites like Stack Overflow.

-Before I started with coding I wrote some pseudocode and did some wireframing using excalidraw, so that I could better plan out what I would do each day by breaking the project into smaller parts.
+Before I started with coding I wrote some pseudocode and did some wireframing using Excalidraw, so that I could better plan out what I would do each day by breaking the project into smaller parts.
 This was the plan I ended up with :

 - Write the html and create the grid where the game would take place